noisebridge/rfid-access-control/software/firmware/README.md

 If you only send one character (e.g. \n), then the echo command would have to write more data out than comes in - which would run out of TX buffer on writing.

-(Locally, it works fine up to 38400, but with long lines I'd measure the best speed that doesn't produce any errors and then use half that).
+While experimenting, just use the `B<baud>` command to change to different speeds (With a short cable, it works fine up to 38400, but with long lines I'd measure the best speed that doesn't produce any errors and then use half that).
+(TODO: report back what actually worked for the 10+meter cable at Noisebridge)

 Hacking in progress: